seanng/mdm-what-restaurant/README.md

 # What Restaurant?
 (MDM Work Sample)

-I built this small progressive web app (PWA) a couple of years ago to help my colleagues and I decide where to eat in the area.
+I built this small progressive web app (PWA) a few years ago to help my colleagues and I decide where to eat in the area.
 A PWA is a web app that can be saved on the Home Screen of a Smart Phone, resembling a Mobile App.
 I have a deployed version up on https://what.restaurant.
+Please allow your location to be shared when you are viewing the app.

+## Orienting the code

+This ReactJS app is built on [Next.js](https://nextjs.org/docs) and follows its [Pages Router folder structure](https://nextjs.org/docs/getting-started/project-structure).
+I have started documenting the code from the `pages/index.js` file.

 ## Running locally